postmannen/postmannen.github.io/cv/README.md

 ### Things I plan to look more into in the future

-- Machine Learning.
+- Use of Go with embedded devices and micro controllers.
 - Read and analyze Network Data with Go.

 ## Education

 ### 1991-1995, Electronics, Certificate Of Apprenticeship

-- 1991-1993 Electronics, Computer Technical/Hardware, Micro controllers, Pascal, ASM, Audio/Video.
+- 1991-1995 Electronics, Computer Technical/Hardware, Micro controllers, Pascal, ASM, Audio/Video.

 ## Languages